dallonf/dallonf.com/src/components/sections/AboutMe/AboutText.md

 I am a detail-oriented, pragmatic software engineer located in Austin, TX with **{{yearsExperience}} years** of experience in **web application development**.
-I pursue excellence in my craft, and aim to empower my entire team with forward-thinking design and streamlined workflows.
+I pursue excellence in my craft, and aim to empower my entire team with forward-thinking design, streamlined workflows, and compassionate leadership.

 I consider myself an expert with **React**, **TypeScript**, and the **Web Platform**, and am highly **versatile** with other stacks, including **backend** development.